| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 Calvin’s

-democratic government patterned after that in ancient Athens – and then later
+government patterned after that in ancient Athens – and then later used Reason

-used Reason to hatch capitalism.
-Britain would export these humanistic
+to hatch capitalism.
+Britain would export these humanistic ideologies all over

-ideologies all over the world (most notably to the United States of America,
+the world (most notably to the United States of America, which would quickly

-which would quickly become the world’s leading propagator of pagan philosophy
+become the world’s leading propagator of pagan philosophy and democracy).

-and democracy).
-Therefore, even though Henry VIII caused England to secede from
+Therefore, even though Henry VIII caused England to secede from the religious

 I